-Are Amazon Badges Worth Their Weight?
-An Exclusive Analysis
+Are Amazon Badges Worth Their Weight In Gold?

 Scroll through any category on Amazon and you’ll see multiple products with badges.
 Amazon’s Choice, Amazon Best Selling, New release, Top Brand badge, climate pledge friendly badge, are just a few out of a plethora of badges we see on Amazon.
 But how do these badges influence your reputation and profits on Amazon?